Stanford CARE Scholars

 The course content aims to facilitate student career development and professional success.
 We place extra emphasis on mentorship, wellness, and personal career development to ensure that our students have a fulfilling experience that prepares them for careers as scholars in medicine and research.
 Our students will build connections with Stanford CARE's global network of thought leaders and professionals, and with each other.

-From May to July, scholars will participate in weekly pre-program Innovation Seminars.
-Beginning in July, scholars will participate in a 2-week intensive boot camp to learn research fundamentals.
-During the summer, followed by 7-week research immersion, scholars will work on two research projects – a large database research focused on precision medicine (in-seminar), and specific mentored research projects with individual faculty (out of seminar).
+From April to July, Scholars will participate in weekly pre-program Innovation Seminars.
+Beginning in July, Scholars will participate in a 2-week intensive boot camp to learn research fundamentals.
+During the summer, followed by 9-week research immersion, Scholars will work on two research projects – a large database research focused on precision medicine (in-seminar), and specific mentored research projects with individual faculty (out of seminar).
 All projects will be mentored by leading Stanford CARE faculty.
-At the end of the program, scholars will present their work at the CARE Summer Research Symposium, and then work on publishing their results in academic journals over the next six months.
+At the end of the program, Scholars will present their work at the CARE Summer Research Symposium, and then work on publishing their results in academic journals over the next six months.
 Most students are predicted to submit 1-2 manuscripts for publication to a peer reviewed journal.
-In addition, scholars may publish additional manuscripts with Stanford Faculty around other projects.
+In addition, Scholars may publish additional manuscripts with Stanford Faculty around other projects.
 Program content is the equivalent of three undergraduate classes.

 Application Fee: $75